-The MSV Glen Burnie House is scheduled to open to the public on April 18, 2020.
+The MSV Glen Burnie House is temporarily closed to the public.
+Get more info HERE.

 The Glen Burnie House sits on land that Winchester founder James Wood surveyed, claimed, and then settled in 1735.
 The oldest portions of the house were built by Wood’s son Robert in 1794 and 1797.
 After passing through generations of Wood and Glass families, the 254-acre Glen Burnie property came to be owned by Wood descendant Julian Wood Glass Jr. (1910–1992) in the 1950’s.
 Glass preserved and renovated his ancestral home from 1958 to 1959.
 Then, aided by his partner at the time R. Lee Taylor, he transformed the house into an opulent country retreat surrounded by six acres of formal gardens and furnished with one of the most remarkable private collections of decorative arts ever assembled in the Shenandoah Valley.